 Prerequisite: MUS 335 or by permission.
-Offered in alternate years.

 347 History of Opera.

 This is a survey course examining the development of Lyric Theatre from its beginnings in the seventeenth century to the present day.
 Special focus will be on the aesthetic interplay and relationship between text and music and how it affected the composer's and singer's art throughout the history of Lyric Theatre.
 Ability to read music preferred.